 - training and development in accordance with their abilities and agency needs,

 - opportunities for career development and upward mobility, and

 - recognition for outstanding service and achievements

-People with Disabilities Program – Selective Placement Program for Individuals With Disabilities – Section 501 of the Rehabilitation Act; Title 5 U.S.C.
-Subpart B, Chapter 31, Subchapter I-3102; 5 CFR 213.3102(t) and (u); 5 CFR 315.709 – According to U.S. Office of Personnel Management's People with Disabilities in the Federal Government: An Employment Guide, Federal agency managers and supervisors are responsible for the employment and advancement of people with disabilities which includes training and career development.
+Individuals with Disabilities Program – Selective Placement Program for Individuals With Disabilities – Section 501 of the Rehabilitation Act; Title 5 U.S.C.
+Subpart B, Chapter 31, Subchapter I-3102; 5 CFR 213.3102(t) and (u); 5 CFR 315.709 – AAccording to U.S. Office of Personnel Management's Individuals with Disabilities in the Federal Government: An Employment Guide, Federal agency managers and supervisors are responsible for the employment and advancement of individuals with disabilities which includes training and career development.
 Therefore, it is essential for DTRA managers and supervisors to provide training and career development for our employees with disabilities enhancing them with the development of job skills and tools needed to perform their jobs more productively.
 Our goal is to give these individuals training opportunities and help them advance beyond entry-level positions.